Inbibo/shift_docs/docs/getting_started/basics/execute.md

 ### Executing Specific Nodes on the Main Thread

 Certain Python functions are required to be called from the main thread.
 This is the case for some DCCs like Maya or Nuke.
 Ignoring this requirement can cause unexpected behaviours or crashes.
 Please check out the [Forcing Operators to Run on the Main Thread](../../reference/developer_guide/developing_custom_catalogs#forcing-operators-to-run-on-the-main-thread) section of the *Developer Guide* for more information on the advanced options available to force the execution of nodes in the main thread.

->[!NOTE]
->These solutions are employed in the *Creative Software* catalog and *PythonScript* node.
-When executing DCC specific nodes in Maya or Nuke, the Shift UI is expected to momentarly freeze until the execution of the node finishes.